A nation that never has to pay

 And more recently about R.E.M.

-Please be sure to also see this recent Hell World by Rax King on reading Milton Mayer’s 1955 book They Thought They Were Free: The Germans 1933-1945 in the age of ICE.
+Also read this one by Rax from the other day.
+It's about reading Milton Mayer’s 1955 book They Thought They Were Free: The Germans 1933-1945 in the age of ICE.

 None of the sacrifices a moral universe demands